JovanaGolijanin/Codility-Developer-Training/README.md

 # Codility-Developer-Training
-Solutions for Codility Developer Training challenges, compiled as part of preparation for a Microsoft interview
+Solutions for Codility Developer Training tasks, compiled as part of preparation for a Microsoft interview